telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

         });
     });

+#### Grouping with paging

+Paging occurs before grouping, otherwise the whole datasource should be grouped, which will greatly reduce the performance.
+As a result, the following behavior is exhibited:

+* the Grid dataSource instance is not aware if there are items from the displayed groups on other pages.
+* if groups are collapsed, additional items and groups from other pages cannot be displayed below the rendered items and groups.
+The only possible workaround is to increase the page size.

 ### Sorting

 Sorting is supported in two formats: either single-column sorting, or multi-column sorting.
 To enable single column sorting, set the `sortable` option of the Grid to `true`.
 This will enable the default single-column sorting: